 Fall marks the start of the school year, when students slip on their backpacks once again and head off to their new classrooms.
 As these students become immersed in their coursework, many will get to see what they learn come to life while on a field trip.
-The National Park Foundation is proud to help close to 200,000 students embark on field trips each year, via our Open Outdoors for Kids program.
+The National Park Foundation (NPF) is proud to help nearly 200,000 students embark on field trips each year, via our Open Outdoors for Kids program.
 Our field trip grants provide funding for transportation, entry, and programming, primarily for fourth grade students, to national parks and public lands.

 Field trips illuminate the real-world applications of what they learn in the classroom.
 Students are energized when they can see, touch, and explore various subject matters and use their imagination to visualize concepts that they had previously only seen on the chalkboard or in a textbook.
 It helps them to understand abstract lessons, while also sparking their curiosity to learn more.

 In the 2018-2019 school year, the NPF awarded $2 million in field trip grants, giving over 188,000 students from 2,094 schools the opportunity to experience their classroom curriculum first-hand at nearby national parks.
 For many students, these field trips are their first time visiting a national park – even when that park was in their own backyard.
 Join us in taking a look at just some of the adventure Open OutDoors for Kids made possible!

 Students spent three days at Jean Lafitte National Historical Park and Preserve, where they used a hand-drawn map to follow air, water, and soil molecules on their adventures through the forest.
 They imagined they were a plant or an animal native to the park and discovered how every living thing is dependent on air, water, soil, and energy sources.
 Students navigated to their destination, where they sat in stillness and silence, taking in their surroundings.

 Gateway Arch National Park